pic

 Performance Comparison

 MVectors offer performance benefits over regular vectors.
 However, you should bear in mind that they're never more performant than SVectors and may additionally result in memory allocations.
-Considering this, it's recommended to use SVectors if you're certain that the collection won't be mutated.
+Considering this, it's recommended to use SVectors if you're certain that the collection doesn't need to be mutated.

 Below, we illustrate the performance of SVectors and MVectors.
 The examples demonstrate that they may exhibit similar performance, with the possibility of SVectors being more performant.
-Furthermore, SVectors and MVectors consistently outperform regular vectors for small collections, regardless of their relative performance.
-To emphasize this point, we include the benchmark time for the same operation using a regular vector.
+Simultaneously, SVectors and MVectors consistently outperform regular vectors for small collections.

 x = rand(10)